 FHIR Measure Report

-compliant with the additional constraints defined below.
+with the additional constraints defined below.

 The purpose of profiling the base DSD is to provide guidance regarding which parts of a mADX DSD are fixed by the profile and which parts may be extended to support implementation-specific requirements.